This post has already been read 1157 times!

 Despite the desire to run away, I took the advice and never looked back in the course of my corporate career.

-Fortunately for me, my Group Manager had high Emotional Intelligence and had not only informed me in advance about this but had done it in a manner that I could hear what was being said.
+Fortunately for me, my Group Manager had high Emotional Intelligence.
+He not only informed me in advance about this but had done it in a manner that I could hear what was being said.
 My guide too understood my situation while giving me sound advice.

-It’s difficult to answer a question on Quora without knowing the full facts, but if I was this person, I would inquire about the rating and take it up through the right channels.
+It’s difficult to answer a question on Quora without knowing the full facts.
+If I was this person, I would inquire about the rating and take it up through the right channels.

 There is no way the manager would not have sent out signals or spoken to this professional.
-In the case that the manager didn’t, it indicates a lack of feedback skills and perhaps both the manager and employee need more soft skill training.
+In the case that the manager didn’t, it indicates a lack of feedback skills.
+Perhaps both the manager and employee need more soft skill training.

 They definitely need training in Emotional Intelligence.